So much to explore!

 Moon Pool ***

 A cave dive for experienced divers.
-After passing a magnificent steep wall, we reached the large entrance at a depth of 13 meters of Moon Pool, one of Menorca's most famous caves.
-A tunnel leads us through many bends some 30 meters into the rocky coast of Cap d'En Font.
-While we have these following tunnel, we swim over large rounded pebbles until we reach reaching the end a round room.
-Here we make our safety stop, after which we surface and swim through a freshwater layer.
-We are now in a small room; the so-called Moon Pool.
-On the way back, we look for conger eel "Billy," crabs and shrimp, which we find here in large numbers.
+A beautiful steep wall and 'Horse Shoe Tunnel' take us to the entrance of the Moon Pool, at a depth of 13 metres.
+Moon Pool is one of the most famous caves in Menorca.
+A tunnel leads us through several bends about 50 metres into the rocky coast of Cap d'en Font.
+As we follow this tunnel, we swim over large boulders and round pebbles, until at the end we reach a round room with a circular hole in the ceiling.
+Here we make our safety stop, after which we swim through a halocline before surfacing.
+After a final bend, we are now in a small air pocket.

 Ocean Diver wreck **